oathgg/GameSharp/README.md

 # GameSharp
-For the record; there are a many libraries which are better than mine available for free on GitHub.
+*For the record; there are a many libraries which are better than mine available for free on GitHub.
-I'm just creating this codebase for myself to get a better understanding of architectures.
+I'm just creating this codebase for myself to get a better understanding of architectures.*

-Change a native (unmanaged) game application into a managed application.
+This library changes a native (unmanaged) game application into a managed application.

+### How to

 Create a 'Class Library' project and reference the nuget package UnmanagedExports. https://www.nuget.org/packages/UnmanagedExports/1.2.7

 Make sure you select an architecture which is the same as the process you're injecting in to.

-<b>TIP:</b> UnmanagedExports does not support 'AnyCPU'.
+> TIP: UnmanagedExports does not support 'AnyCPU'.

 Create an Entrypoint for your DLL.